1040 AD - 1268 AD

-Eruva Bhima I , apparently the founder of the dynasty , who originally had hailed from Eruvanādu , was also known as Panugallupuradhipa, Lord of Panugallu, present day Panugal or Panagal.
+Eruva Bhima I , apparently the founder of the dynasty , who hailed from Eruvanādu , was also known as Panugallupuradhipa, Lord of Panugallu, present day Panugal or Panagal.

 Founder : Eruva Bhima I